apressley/cssframeworks/README.md

 * Can be combined easily with other things

 #### Cons
-* The naming is silly, "pure-" everything
+* I find the naming kind of silly, "pure-" everything
 * Nothing unique or special

 ---